 Dividend Timing

-There are no rules governing how frequently you can distribute dividends, although many larger companies do so on a quarterly basis.
-It may suit you to distribute dividends to coincide with your VAT quarter, (if you are registered).
+No rules govern how frequently you can distribute dividends, although many larger companies do so every quarter.
+It may suit you to distribute dividends to coincide with your VAT quarter (if you are registered).

-The key thing is: you must only distribute the retained earnings of your company.
+The key thing is that you must only distribute your company’s retained earnings.
 If you distribute ‘ultra vires’ (illegal dividends), you may face the wrath of HMRC, and certainly the annoyance of your accountant.

 Correct dividend paperwork

-In order to comply with the rules which govern limited companies, you are required to prepare company board meeting minutes each time you declare a dividend.
+To comply with company law, you must prepare company board meeting minutes each time you declare a dividend.
 Each shareholder should be given a voucher which contains details of the distribution.

 Once again, if you’re using one of the cutting-edge online accounting packages, this paperwork is likely to be auto-generated.
 Otherwise, ask your accountant for some templates to complete.